Network throughput: Goodput and overhead

 The maximum throughput is often an unreliable measurement of perceived bandwidth, for example the file transmission data rate in bits per seconds.
 As pointed out above, the achieved throughput is often lower than the maximum throughput.
 Also, the protocol overhead affects the perceived bandwidth.
 The throughput is not a well-defined metric when it comes to how to deal with protocol overhead.
 It is typically measured at a reference point below the network layer and above the physical layer.
-The most simple definition is the number of bits per second that are physically delivered.
+The simplest definition is the number of bits per second that are physically delivered.
 A typical example where this definition is practiced is an Ethernet network.
 In this case, the maximum throughput is the gross bit rate or raw bit rate.

 However, in schemes that include forward error correction codes (channel coding), the redundant error code is normally excluded from the throughput.
 An example in modem communication, where the throughput typically is measured in the interface between the Point-to-Point Protocol (PPP) and the circuit-switched modem connection.
 In this case, the maximum throughput is often called net bit rate or useful bit rate.

 To determine the actual data rate of a network or connection, the "goodput" measurement definition may be used.
 For example, in file transmission, the "goodput" corresponds to the file size (in bits) divided by the file transmission time.
 The "goodput" is the amount of useful information that is delivered per second to the application layer protocol.
 Dropped packets or packet retransmissions, as well as protocol overhead, are excluded.
 Because of that, the "goodput" is lower than the throughput.
 Technical factors that affect the difference are presented in the "goodput" article.

 Other uses of throughput for data

 Integrated circuits

 Often, a block in a data flow diagram has a single input and a single output, and operate on discrete packets of information.
-Examples of such blocks are Fast Fourier Transform modules or binary multipliers.
+Examples of such blocks are fast Fourier transform modules or binary multipliers.
 Because the units of throughput are the reciprocal of the unit for propagation delay, which is 'seconds per message' or 'seconds per output', throughput can be used to relate a computational device performing a dedicated function such as an ASIC or embedded processor to a communications channel, simplifying system analysis.

 Wireless and cellular networks

-In wireless networks or cellular systems, the system spectral efficiency in bit/s/Hz/area unit, bit/s/Hz/site or bit/s/Hz/cell, is the maximum system throughput (aggregate throughput) divided by the analog bandwidth and some measure of the system coverage area.
+In wireless networks or cellular systems, the system spectral efficiency in bit/s/Hz/area unit, bit/s/Hz/site or bit/s/Hz/cell, is the maximum aggregate throughput divided by the analog bandwidth and some measure of the system coverage area.